Spilsby branch: Operation

-The Great Northern Railway had to provide direct financial support of £250 annually to keep the line going, but the agricultural depression of the 1880s pushed the line under, and there remained no option but to sell to the GNR; this took effect on 1 January 1891, by Act of 25 July 1890; the purchase price was £28,000.
+The Great Northern Railway had to provide direct financial support of £250 annually to keep the line going, but the agricultural depression of the 1880s pushed the line under, and there remained no option but to sell to the GNR; this took effect on 1 January 1891, by the Great Northern Railway (Various Powers) Act 1890 (53 & 54 Vict. c. civ) of 25 July 1890; the purchase price was £28,000.
 The line was generally level, but the last three-quarters of a mile to Spilsby climbed at 1 in 66, placing a limitation on the loading of locomotives.

 A steam railmotor was tried on the branch in the 1930s, but was unsuccessful.

 Closure

 On 10 September 1939 the passenger service on the line was suspended as a war economy.
 The branch closed completely after the passage of the last train on 30 November 1958; the bridge over the Steeping River would have needed reconstruction, and the income on the line could hardly bear the cost.